Comparing mediation, collaborative law, and litigation

 - The truth is – it’s out of your hands.

-- Parties often incur costs based on the demands and efforts of the other party as well as the generic requirements of the court.
+- Parties often incur costs based on the demands and efforts of the other party as well as the procedural requirements of the court.

 - Depending on the complexity and tenor of the proceedings, there is really no limit to the fees that might be required to reach conclusion.